OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Extracting the App Package from the Device

 Obtaining app packages from the device is the recommended method as we can guarantee the app hasn't been modified by a third-party.
+To obtain applications from a rooted or non-rooted device, you can the following methods.

-To obtain applications from a non-rooted device, you could use `adb`.
+Typically you'd use `adb`.
 If you don't know the package name, the first step is to list all the applications installed on the device:

 ```shell
 $ adb shell pm list packages